Unified, Persistent File Browser

 On the right hand side, the table view has a few pieces along the top:

-pathassociated with the information below.
+pathassociated with the information below with the corresponding hostname right above it.
 If you haven't received any information from any agent yet or you haven't clicked on a path, this will default to the current directory

 listbutton.
 This looks at the far right hand side Callback number, finds the associated payload type, then looks for the command with